Kelly Osbourne Details Ozzy’s Overdose, ‘The View’ Scandal, And Other Family Secrets In Explosive Tell-All

-Kelly Osbourne has never been one to keep her family matters to herself, but she’s revealing them in a big way in her upcoming book, There Is No F**cking Secret: Letters From a Bad*ss Bitch.
+Kelly Osbourne has never been one to keep her family matters to herself, and now she’s revealing them in a big way in her upcoming book, There Is No F**cking Secret: Letters From a Bad*ss Bitch.
 Osbourne’s book, which is due out April 25, is written as a series of letters and will include chapters on everything from her father Ozzy Osbourne’s intentional drug overdose to an entire manifesto about her vagina.

 According to the New York Post’s Page Six, Kelly writes in detail about Ozzy’s frightening pill binge after he learned that his wife, Sharon, suffered a seizure during her cancer treatments.